twhite96/made-mistakes-gatsby/src/posts/articles/jekyll-style-guide.md

 ![style guide component selector](../../images/style-guide-component-selector.jpg)

-With the help of some CSS and JavaScript I was able to position a drop down list in the lower right corner as a way of quickly jumping around the page.
+With the help of some CSS and JavaScript I was able to position a drop down list in the lower right corner as a way of jumping around the page.
 If and when I get to going full atomic design on the style guide, I may have to rethink this sort of navigation by giving it more precedence in the layout.
 But for now it does the trick...

 #### Stylesheet tweaks

 For the most part all of my components displayed correctly on the page.
-One of the benefits of building the style guide was that it quickly pointed out components that weren't as modular as I initial thought.
-Meaning some were bound to specific class names that when placed in different contexts lost all of their styling.
+One of the benefits of building the style guide was that it pointed out components that weren't as modular as I initial thought.
+Meaning some were bound to specific class names that when placed in different contexts lost their styling.

-There were also a few cases where I needed to add styles specific for the style guide in order for things to display correctly.
+There were also cases where I needed to add styles specific for the style guide in order for things to display correctly.
 The `colors` collection is a good example of that.

 ![UI colors screenshot](../../images/style-guide-ui-colors.png)

 My goal here was to avoid hard coding color values into each document, and instead leverage the color variables already set in `/assets/stylesheets/_variables.scss` to keep things [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-To achieve this I used a [SassScript map](https://github.com/sass/sass/blob/master/doc-src/SASS_CHANGELOG.md#sassscript-maps) of all the color variables found on the site along with some additional CSS to build the swatch tiles.
+To achieve this I used a [SassScript map](https://github.com/sass/sass/blob/master/doc-src/SASS_CHANGELOG.md#sassscript-maps) of all the color variables found on the site along with some CSS to build the swatch tiles.

 ```scss
 /*